prohippo/pyelly/README.txt

 framework for translating text from UTF-8 to UTF-8.

-The latest version has been completely rewritten in mostly object-oriented Python.
-It has now passed multiple stages of beta testing in 2014 and may be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
-The current release is v1.0.4.
+The latest version has been completely rewritten in mostly object-oriented Python 2.7.
+It completed multiple stages of beta testing in 2014 and may now be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
+The current release is v1.1.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
 The manual has over a hundred pages of